 Ph.D.
 1996 (Cultural Anthropology), The Graduate Center, CUNY; M.A.
 1990 (Anthropology and Museum Studies), NYU; B.A.
 1987 (Anthropology), Tufts University.

 Areas of Research/Interest:

-race and ethnicity; nationalism; media studies; political economy, globalization; the politics of museum and visual representation; urban studies; consumption; Latinos in the U.S.
+comparative race/ethnic studies, media studies; political economy, globalization; visual culture, urban studies; consumption; Latinos in the U.S., Latino/Latin American studies.